Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 Fill the canner with water just to the line marked in it.
 For my 23 quart Presto pressure canner that’s 3 quarts of water – I fill my kettle and pour it in twice.
 Then put in the jars.

 Very important – the jars and the water need to be at the same temperature.
 Hot jars in cold water or cold jars in hot water = broken jars.
 That’s called thermal shock.
-It’ll only happen to you once, because once you are trying to dispose of a nasty mixture of water, broken glass and spilled meat, you
+It’ll only happen to you once, because once you are trying to dispose of a nasty mixture of water, broken glass and spilled meat, you will make a firm commitment to never letting that happen again.

 It does NOT matter whether you use hot water or cold water, but make sure that everything (food, jars and water) is at about the same temperature.